ThomasVitale/concerto-for-java-and-ai/README.md

 The application relies on the native Testcontainers support in Spring Boot to spin up a PostgreSQL database with the pgvector extension, and a Grafana LGTM service for observability.

+Grafana is listening to port 3000.
+Check your container runtime to find the port to which is exposed to your localhost and access Grafana from http://localhost:<port>.
+The credentials are `admin`/`admin`.

 ### Classification

 ```shell